ai-glimpse/toynlp/toynlp/gpt/README.md

 Rows 2 and 3 still attend to the earlier valid tokens, so the logits stay finite and the model trains normally.

 **Lessons learned.** Masks are just tensors, so broadcast semantics matter.
 Printing the exact shapes before and after each operation (or writing a quick unit test) is a cheap way to catch mistakes that otherwise only show up hours into training.

+### We don't add a special token for end of sentence

+This makes the supervised fine-tuning task harder, because the model has to predict the end of sentence by itself.

+For continue the sft, we choose to use `___` as the end of sentence token temporarily.
+Now we have added `<eos>` token for the GPT tokenizer and model and retrained the model.